-Alternatively you can visit Google’s Panda Patent where it says implied links can have the same weight as backlinks.
+Alternatively, you can visit Google’s Panda Patent where it says implied links can have the same weight as backlinks.

 Reputation Management is Key

-Be sure to track reputation management of your brand.
+Be sure to track the reputation management of your brand.
 If Google is starting to understand a positive, neutral, or negative tone to content then you need to be on the ball tracking your mentions.
 There is an app called awario which can monitor brand mentions.

 Make sure people say good things about your business.
 But if there are some issues, try to solve them to show that you care about your customers.
 This has obvious benefits for your brand to be resolving any issues.
-However it also eliminates any bad press being picked up by Rank Brain or Google’s artificial intelligence.
+However, it also eliminates any bad press being picked up by Rank Brain or Google’s artificial intelligence.

-AhRefs have an amazing guide on turning all your mentions into backlinks.
+Ahrefs have an amazing guide on turning all your mentions into backlinks.
 Check out this video on best ways to do this:-

 00:00 In today’s video, I’m going to share how to find hundreds of unlinked mentions in just a few minutes.
 Stay tuned.